 How to Create a CRM Software Strategy

 Developing a solid CRM strategy is a multi-step process that begins with understanding your company’s guiding principles and overall business strategy.
-You’ll then want to take a look at what you expect from the customer journey and establish your sales process.
-For a deep dive into the whole approach, check out our step-by-step guide to creating a CRM software strategy.
+You’ll then want to take a look at what you expect from the customer journey and establish your sales workflows.
+This worksheet helps walk you through everything you need to know.

 Defining a CRM Process